 But Tom Chatfield goes even further and draws on philosophy.
 Since ancient times, philosophers have pondered how the human mind can understand the truth.
-They came up with tools and methods that reveal to be highly useful in the digital world of today, which has distorted how we view reality and reason.
+They came up with tools and methods that are highly useful in the digital world of today, which has distorted how we view reality and reason.

 - That we be wary of our unconscious biases.
 We tend to believe our vision of reality, though this is often much deeper and more complicated than we may think.
 Pay heed to deeply entrenched beliefs!

-- Clarify preconceived notions from our reasoning.
+- Recognize preconceived notions in your reasoning.
 What notions are hidden in our logical sequence of thought?
 If we reject particular notions for being false, we’ll realize our reasoning is also.